Rapinoe, Bronze and Hegerberg lead nominees for 2019 Women's Ballon d'Or | Goal.com

 Wolfsburg’s Pernille Harder, top-scorer in the UEFA Women’s Champions League last season and the 2018 UEFA Women’s Player of the Year, is another absentee from this summer’s tournament who is on the list, her achievements in winning the German league and cup recognised despite Denmark’s failure to qualify for the World Cup.

-Joining Rapinoe and Morgan from the USA's World Cup winning team are Rose Lavelle and Tobin Heath.
+Joining Rapinoe and Morgan from the World Cup-winning USWNT are Rose Lavelle and Tobin Heath.
 The former picked up the Bronze Ball award at the tournament, her performance in the semi-finals against England and her goal in the final the stand-out moments, while Heath was a key player throughout with her contributions down the right wing.

 Runners-up the Netherlands are represented by three players, with Vivianne Miedema, Sari van Veenendaal and Lieke Martens all nominated.
 The former two were both part of the Arsenal team that won their first league title in seven years in 2019, Miedema top-scoring in the FA Women's Super League in the process.
 Martens, meanwhile, helped her Barcelona side to the UEFA Women's Champions League final.